kubernetes-sigs/secrets-store-csi-driver/README.md

 ### End-to-end Tests

-End-to-end tests automatically runs on Travis CI when a PR is submitted.
-If you want to run using a local or remote Kubernetes cluster, make sure to have `kubectl`, `helm` (with `tiller` running on the cluster) and `bats` set up in your local environment and then run `make e2e`.
-You can find the steps in `.travis.yml` for getting started for setting up your environment, which uses Kind to set up a cluster.
+End-to-end tests automatically runs on Prow when a PR is submitted.
+If you want to run using a local or remote Kubernetes cluster, make sure to have `kubectl`, `helm` and `bats` set up in your local environment and then run `make e2e-azure` or `make e2e-vault` with custom images.

 ## Known Issues and Workarounds